 two equations is that, according to GMT, mgrav, g’ and O’

 photon of electromagnetic radiation theoretically has momentum of magnitude |p|=h/l.
 In GMT every photon accordingly has mass, m= h/lc.
 (Since all photons propagate at speed c, this mass is not a rest

 experiences a force in an ambient gravitational field.
 If the photon’s

 velocity is perpendicular to the ambient g

-field, then Newton 2 indicates a radial acceleration.
+field, then Newton 2 indicates a radial acceleration (but constant speed).
 If g is parallel to

 rays as they pass through the gravitational field of a massive body such as the